inmarelibero/FriendsMappin/README.md

 The original idea was, for a given Twitter user, to display his followers and followings on a map, by:

-- fetching all friends and followers via Twitter REST APIS
+- fetching all friends and followers via Twitter REST APIs
 - geocoding the field __location__ of each user in order to obtain __latitude__ and __longitude__
-- placing a marker which would gruop all users with the same location
+- placing a marker which would group all users with the same location

 So I started working on it with the tools I'm most familiar with: Symfony and some bundles, and Javascript (I chose Angular, even if I'm not so good at it).

-Still I don't exactly don't know what this is useful for, if someone finds it, please tell me.
+Still I don't exactly know what this is useful for, if someone finds it, please tell me.

 ### Technologies